mrc4tt/GameServerKernel/README.md

 NFP => **No-Fored-Preemption** (Run as many gs you can as possible on your hardware!)

 ### Screenshots of Net_Graphs:
-If you are using **LLY config** - It will be looks between: **0.000-0.900 VAR** (Depends how many slots is setup to be used!)
+If you are using **LLY config** - It will be looks between: **0.000-0.900 VAR** (With tuned-adm profile latency-performance) 1st screenshot is from i9-9900K
-1st screenshot is from i9-9900K (No matter, about you are using Ryzen 7 3700X/i9-9900K)
 ![This is happens if server is running with Ryzen 7 3700X/i9-9900K](https://i.gyazo.com/c1d31dcfad0f616b7c66df09693a94c7.jpg)

-2nd screenshot is from i9-9900K (No matter, about you are using Tuned-adm profile latency-performance!)
+2nd screenshot is from i9-9900K (without tuned-adm profile latency-performance!)
 ![second](https://i.gyazo.com/e615db5f3b73c14e6ed16d42cee96e1b.jpg)

 **Overall, depends CPU so it's _POSSIBLE_ to run 0.000-0.001 if it's match/retake/scrim servers!**

-**If you are planned to host 25slots FFA/DM Server. it can jump between: 0.000-0.900**
+**If you are planned to host 32slots FFA/DM Server. it can jump between: 0.000-0.900**